ombulabs/blog/_posts/2020-09-30-hows-the-performance-of-ruby-3.0.0-preview1.md

     </tbody>
 </table>

+(I also have [the raw data](http://codefol.io/links/ruby_3.0.0-preview1_rrb_results.json.gz), if that's of use to you.
+And technically there's an even more raw, larger set of results.
+[Hit me up on Twitter](https://twitter.com/codefolio) if you want them.)

 To summarize simply: they're nearly the same speed, and a bit a pre-release Ruby polish and/or fixes to my testing will probably get them back to exactly equal.

 ## Other Issues...